llm-bible/llm-bible.github.io/_publications/davis2024prompting.markdown

 bibkey: davis2024prompting
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.07702"}
-tags: ['Model Architecture', 'Few-Shot', 'Reinforcement Learning', 'GPT', 'Prompting', 'In-Context Learning']
+tags: ['GPT', 'Model Architecture', 'Reinforcement Learning', 'Few-Shot', 'Prompting', 'In-Context Learning']
 ---
 Thanks to recent advances in generative AI, we are able to prompt large language models (LLMs) to produce texts which are fluent and grammatical.
 In